-The information and specifications included in this publication were in affect at the time of approval for printing.
-Honda Motor Co., Ltd. reserves the right, however, to discontinue or change specifications or design at any time without notice and with out incurring any obligation whatsoever.
+The information and specifications included in this publication were in effect at the time of approval for printing.
+Honda Motor Co., Ltd. reserves the right, however, to discontinue or change specifications or design at any time without notice and without incurring any obligation whatsoever.
+Congratulations on your selection of the 2002 Acura NSX.
+We are certain you will be pleased with your purchase of one of the most sophisticated and technologically-advanced sports cars in the world.